dev-xero/dev-xero/README.md

 </section>

 <section>
-  <h3><b>⚔️ Hey, I'm Xero</b></h3>
+  <h3><b>Hey, I'm Xero</b></h3>
   <p>
-    I'm a passionate and creative backend engineer with one too many interests in just about everything; mobile, frontend, low-level, graphics, and recently machine learning.
-I enjoy learning far and wide, and just enough to feel like I have an opinion; sometimes.
-I'm presently a 3rd year CS student and go by Xero on most places online.
-Hobbies include programming, art of all varieties, chess, and anime.
+    I'm a 3rd year CS student interested in backend systems and more recently Machine Learning.
+I also enjoy exploring different facets of programming whenever I have the time to, some I've done in the past include: Computer Graphics, Android development, and general recreational programming (think tooling / interpreters).
+You can fine me on most places online as Xero.
+Nice to meet you.
   </p>
 </section>